dengking/programming-language/docs/C-family-language/C++/Language-reference/Reference/Perfect-forwarding/Perfect-forwarding.md

 T&&  && -> T&& // rvalue reference to cv TR -> TR (rvalue reference to T)
 ```

+#### Special type deduction rules for rvalue references

-Next, with template argument deduction: if an argument is an lvalue A, we supply the template argument with an lvalue reference to A. Otherwise, we deduce normally.
+Next, with template argument deduction: if an argument is an lvalue `A`, we supply the template argument with an lvalue reference to `A`.
+Otherwise, we deduce normally.
 This gives so-called **universal references** (the term [*forwarding reference*](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2014/n4164.pdf) is now the official one).

+#### Combine: perfect forwarding

 Why is this useful?
-Because combined we maintain the ability to keep track of the value category of a type: if it was an lvalue, we have an **lvalue-reference parameter**, otherwise we have an **rvalue-reference parameter**.
+Because combined we maintain the ability to keep track of the value category of a type: if it was an **lvalue**, we have an **lvalue-reference parameter**, otherwise we have an **rvalue-reference parameter**.

+> NOTE: 上面这段话中的combined的意思是：结合Reference collapsing rule和Special type deduction rules for rvalue references

 In code: